NOOSPHERE-EXISTS/963/index.md

 -----BEGIN PGP SIGNED MESSAGE-----
 Hash: SHA256

-# Noosphere Exists and The Currency of Reason
+# "Noosphere Exists" and The Currency of Reason

 We define a new currency: **XOO**—a currency of reason, truth, non-greed, and trust.
 Its function is to make truth omnipresent, and serve humanity.  **XOO** is meant to be a symbol of shared purpose.
 A value that rewards patience, conviction, and understanding; above all love for each other.
 The **Noosphere** is a space of collective human thought—it comforts those seeking meaning, truth, and shared prosperity.  **XOO** is a metaphysical seed.